careyc73/CleaningData/README.md

 the text 'mean()' and 'std()' have been retained, the rest have been removed.
 Note this does mean that variables named 'meanFreq()' have been removed.

+Should "meanFreq()" (for instance) be desired for inclusion the user only has to alter the line:

+desiredColumns <- GetFeatureColumnsOfType(columnLabelsTable, c("mean\\(", "std\\("))

+to include "meanFreq()"

+This choice was arbitrary and driven by the ambiguity of whether or not "mean" should be included as a column.
+The design of the 'GetFeatureColumnsOfType' method was driven precisely by a desire to make it easy to change the choice of variables for inclusion should the user desire it.

 -------------------------------------------------------------------------------
 # Script Operation and Layout
 -------------------------------------------------------------------------------